Complement 1: Exact Differential

 \oint \mathrm{d} f = 0

-Conversely, a function that is not a function of state is one that depends on how it got there.
-This is an important distinction as the path taken by a system will necessarily yield different values for such a function.
-Mathematically, this translates into the fact that the function is an inexact differential.
-We introduce a notation that reminds us that the equations above do not apply, namely, for a function g(x), which is not a function of state, we have
+Conversely, a function that is not a function of state depends on how it got there.
+This is an important distinction, as the path taken by a system will necessarily yield different values for such a function.
+Mathematically, this translates to the fact that the function is an inexact differential.
+To remind us that the equations above do not apply, we introduce a different notation.
+For a function g(x) that is not a function of state, we write:

 \int_i^f \dbar(g) \neq g(x_f)-g(x_i)